 Other items that should be in the car at all times

-* Car radios and mobile phones must be switched off while re-fueling.
+- Car radios and mobile phones must be switched off while refuelling.

-Under the new law it is now prohibited for children under 1.35 meters to travel in the front passenger seat.
+Under the new law, it is now prohibited for children under 1.35 meters to travel in the front passenger seat.
 The exceptions to this are when all the back seats are already taken up by other children, also under the height limit, or the car has no back seats at all.
-In the later case children under the age of 12 may only sitting in the front must be secured in a seat approved for this purpose.
+In the latter case, children under the age of 12 may only sit in the front must be secured in a seat approved for this purpose.

 Failure to comply may lead to heavy fines and even confiscation of your vehicle.

 Dual carriageway: 110 kph | 68 mph